 MITIGATING impacts and risks of climate change and disasters.

 All targets and strategies have been aligned to the United Nations’ Sustainable Development Goals, and one of the key new targets announced was the introduction of a new environmental protection law to give more teeth to enforcers and pool resources across agencies.
-We’ve never actually never had any powerful law to protect the environment and natural resources in a holistic integrated manner.
+We’ve never actually had any powerful law to protect the environment and natural resources in a holistic integrated manner.
 There are existing piecemeal laws and regulations, but with too many gaps and loopholes in the enforcement.

 Due to the lack in integrated legal protection, the most affected (and neglected) habitats and ecosystems are our wetlands — both on the terrestrial and coastal zones.
 This is clearly reflected in the quality of our rivers, lakes and peat swamps, as well as the declining state of our mangroves, seagrasses and other coastal and marine wetlands.